Gordand History, Family Crest & Coats of Arms

 Some of the Gordand family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Gordand family to the New World and Oceana
+Migration of the Gordand family

 Many of the Boernician-Scottish families who crossed the Atlantic settled along the eastern seaboard in communities that would become the backbone of the emerging nations of the United States and Canada.
 In the War of Independence, American families that remained loyal to the Crown moved north into Canada and became known as United Empire Loyalists.
 The ancestral culture of all of these proud Scottish families remains alive in North America in the 20th century through Clan societies and highland games.
 Early North American immigration records have revealed a number of people bearing the name Gordand or a variant listed above: Alexander Gordon who settled in New England in 1652; George Gordon settled in Virginia in 1636; Laughlath Gordon settled in Boston in 1652; Nicholas Gordon settled in Virginia in 1635.